Kristy98755/deglobalizator/README.md

-To run malware, copy all to ny removeable media, start lnk.bat and then click on Documents shortcut
+To run malware, copy all to any removeable media, start lnk.bat and then click on Documents shortcut

 How it works?